crycode-de/ioBroker.discord/README.md

 * `.json` states for channel, user and message data
 * Send messages, send files, send reactions (emojis), send reply messages, or send custom json-formated message contents
 * List server and channel members including member roles
+* Support for discord slash commands to get and set state values
 * Support for [text2command](https://github.com/ioBroker/ioBroker.text2command) (has to enabled for each `.message` state where it should be used)

 ## Planned features

 See [GitHub issue](https://github.com/crycode-de/ioBroker.discord/issues/1).

+## Limitations

+### Slash commands can be used on servers only and not in direct messages

+_Background:_
+Generally it's possible to register slash commands globally which would make them available in direct messages too, but this currently leaks of support for setting correct per user permissions.
+As a consequence the commands would be shown to any user.
+This may be a potential security risk and therefor it's not implemented.

 ## Changelog